 Supported child tax credits for working families.
-Did not pass this year but Voted to continue the bipartisan "fiscal guard rails" that limit state spending, which keeps on an even keel that state budget so that there are not big ups and downs in the budget that in prior years caused big tax hikes.
+Did not pass this year but left is working on it for payt year Voted to continue the bipartisan "fiscal guard rails" that limit state spending, which keeps on an even keel that state budget so that there are not big ups and downs in the budget that in prior years caused big tax hikes.
 Voted to continue the bipartisan effort to keep paying down the state's big debt burden (billions of dollars) and big unfunded pension liabilities (billiona of \$).
 This means less money being spent to service the debt burden via interest payments, freeing up money to be spent on needed programs.
-Fought and won to stop big cuts in state public education funding to towns (and overall helped increase by \$240 million the state funding of public edu- Brought in state grants and state bonding money for our towns Fought for more state infrastructure projects in our part of the state.
+Fought and won to stop big cuts in state public education funding to towns (and overall helped increase by \$240 million the state funding of public education.
+Brought in state grants and state bonding money for our towns Fought for more state infrastructure projects in our part of the state.
 Why has Jeff's opponent refused his offer to hold a debate?
 Because his opponent does not want you to know that she has done nothing and is doing nothing, except running attack ads full of lies and a smear campaign.
 She apparently does not have the courage to stand behind her attacks and instead lets another organization mail them.
 Also, Jeff's opponent has pledged to not work with moderates in the legislator.
 She promised this when she got the endorsement of the Working Families Party.
 Most legislators are moderates, so not working with them means not getting things done for us.
 Jeff knows that it is common sense to work with people in a bipartisan way.
 This is what he does and the results show.
 We need someone who has substance and who does the real work.
 I support Jeff Gordon.
 Integrity and character matter.
 We need to keep Jeff working as our State Senator.
 During early voting and on Nov.
-5, join me in voting to re-elect Sen. Jeff Gordon.
-DALE WARREN Gordon has real, common sense solutions to fix sky-high electric bills To the Editor:
+5, join me in voting to re-elect Sen. Jeff Gordon. is imperative in our decisions right now, as they relate to the upcoming election event. t's is here...It is my opinion that clarity The time to dot our i's and cross our First: